-As incredible as it sounds, people are often loathe to blame their hormones being out of whack for their medical issues, yet will gladly seek out anti-depressants, sleeping pills, anti-anxiety medication and all manner of alternative remedies in a bid to feel well again.
+As incredible as it sounds, people are often loathe to blame their hormones being unbalanced for them feeling off, yet they will gladly seek out anti-depressants, sleeping pills, anti-anxiety medication and all manner of alternative remedies in a bid to feel well again.

-When women hit their mid-thirties and early forties and beyond, the very early stages of perimenopause start to creep up on them, with many having no idea that’s the reason behind their suddenly unbearably heavy periods, irritability, exhaustion and general malaise.
+When women hit their mid-thirties and early forties and beyond, the very early stages of perimenopause start to creep up on them.
+Many have no idea that’s the reason behind their suddenly unbearably heavy periods, irritability, exhaustion and general malaise.
 And, whilst there is lots of help available out there, many women often suffer in silence – because they’ve slowly forgotten what it feels like to be at their best.

 Menopausal symptoms such as hot flushes, can be treated with HRT, even if you’re still having periods, so seeing a qualified doctor is crucial if you feel you’re in need of expert advice.

 But there are several other ways in which you can help balance your hormones and give yourself back a decent quality of life.

 If you can, cut back on ‘white’ foods – such as white pasta, white bread, French fries and food which is packed with refined sugars – like muffins and chocolate chip cookies.
 The reason for this is that they can send your insulin levels soaring and then crashing, when it’s better to keep blood sugar levels as consistent as possible – which in turn balances your mood and energy levels.

 Slow-burning carbs are better as they give you a constant source of fuel throughout the day.
 Add some green veggies to your diet where possible.
 This doesn’t have to mean nibbling on lettuce leaves or going overboard guzzling endless green juices – the key here is balance.